Low-Income Rate Assistance

 How is the program funded?

-Penalty fees collected by the water utility will fund the program.
+Penalty fees collected by the water utility fund the program.
 Historically those fees have offset other costs to the water system.
-Approximately $100,000 per year will be needed to pay for the discount.
-According to U.S. Census data, approximately 1,400 households may qualify.
+Approximately $100,000 per year is needed to pay for the discount.
 Proposition 218 does not allow assistance programs to be subsidized by other ratepayers.

 Persons who have questions or need assistance completing the simple application may call Utility Billing Customer Service at 909-364-2660.